splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 Manage detector rules
 =============================================================================

-In the Alert Rules tab of a detector, you can use the actions menu (|more|) menu for a rule to do any of the following.
+On the Alert Rules tab of a detector, you can use the actions menu (|more|) menu for a rule to do any of the following.

 -  Disable/enable